TGO-Inc/SteamWorkshopAPI/README.md

 # SteamWorkshopAPI
-This is a cool API for the steam workshop that can download selective files and other cool stuff.
+This is a handy API for the steam workshop with its main feature being that it can download specific files from a workshop upload entry

-It was primarily built for another project so it contains application specific implementations that will not suit all users needs.